RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 #### What is JavaScript in the metaphor?

 Our hands.
 We can build everything with but our bare hands.
 We did it through history.
 We can make a hummer or use a rock - everything is up to us.
-It's possible to make a building this way, though not advisable for an average person.
+While it's possible to make a building this way, it's not advisable for an average person.

 #### And TypeScript...

 Augmented Reality headset and gloves connected to each other.
-This system recognizes what we're doing right now and makes sure we don't make "mistakes".
+This system recognizes what we're doing in real time and makes sure we don't do "mistakes".
 For example, we don't hammer wood nails into anything but wood.
 Or that we don't saw off a piece of wood with a metal hacksaw.
 It would be so wrong!

 So sometimes instead of making some elegant and fast solution we find ourselves searching for the right instrument to do the job.
 Like the manual says.
 Works best with Angular.

 It also checks whether our structure matches the blueprints (we should draw it too).
 Good if we have accurate drawings.
 Not so good if our blueprints exist only for show.
-Having an accurate blueprint, however, is always a good idea if we're building something, doesn't matter Type- or JavaScript.
+Having an accurate blueprint, however, is always a good idea if we're about to build something, doesn't matter Type- or JavaScript.

 Generally, it can be both helpful and harmful.
 It's obvious that a system that complex can't be without-the-delay fast and sometimes fails.
 TypeScript's goal is to limit us in use of our tools, limit our imagination.
 Is it good or bad - only for you to decide.